LumoRez07/Flow/README.md

 The `.sig` file is generated alongside the MSI for reference, while `latest.json` is the updater feed consumed by the app.

-## Voice and AI

-- Voice command wake phrase is available in all languages.
-"Hey Flow", "Selam Flow", "مرحباً Flow", "Hallo Flow", "Salut Flow", and "Hola Flow" will all work as wake phrases for their respective languages, but voice command recognition is still somewhat unstable and may require multiple tries to trigger.
-- Voice tracking currently supports English, Turkish, Arabic, German, French, and Spanish.
-- Settings now include microphone selection, live level preview, noise gate, and gain tuning for voice features.
-- English is bundled; the other Vosk models are downloaded on demand from Settings.
-- Groq features are optional and require a user-provided API key.

-## Remote Messaging

-Flow includes a remote sender and inbox flow for pushing text into a running teleprompter session.
-Cloud sessions can expose quick-connect links and QR codes with the receiver UUID and access password prefilled, and senders can monitor queued messages as they move to accepted or denied.
-Remote infrastructure is still evolving, so very heavy usage may hit temporary service limits.

 ## Privacy